All About “把” — The Use As A Measure Word

 (lā/ bāng tā yì bǎ)

-6. 把would also help to encourage, or to motivate someone to work harder.
+6. 把 can also be used to motivate or encourage someone to work harder.

 work harder